markacody/dashboard-metals/README-HowTo.md

 ## Error conditions

+The deployment was successful after resolving two errors.
+The 502 Bad Gateway error is opaque, so checking gcloud error logs for specifice Notices and Errors is essential.

 - 502 Bad Gateway => Rename app.py to main.py
   The gcloud default is to look for a file named main.py
 - 502 Bad Gateway => Revised app.yaml
+  Dash app yamls need to specify handlers: where to find static assets.
+The entrypoint is also helpful.
+And for your own advance planning, the service should be specified (because a project can have multiple services.)
   SUCCESS